radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 **Impact:**

-The credentials can be used by impersonator to create and consume Azure and AWS resources.
+The credentials can be used by impersonator to create and consume Azure and AWS resources leading to unexpected costs.

 **Mitigations:**